flare-foundation/flare-tx-sdk/README.md

 ```
 where `owners` is an array of C-chain addresses in hexadecimal encoding representing the owners of the smart account, and `threshold` is an integer between 1 and the length of `owners` representing the smart account threshold.
 If the wallet's C-chain address is not included in `owners`, the wallet's account is only the creator of the smart account and does not participate in its operation.
 The result `smartAccountAddress` is the C-chain address of the smart account in hexadecimal encoding.

 A smart account can be used in any C-chain operation supported by this SDK.
-To demosntrate the concept and basic workflow, the following example shows how this functionality can be used to wrap a certain `amount` of native coins on a smart account and how to transfer these wrapped coins from the smart account to a certain `address`.
+To demonstrate the concept and basic workflow, the following example shows how this functionality can be used to wrap a certain `amount` of native coins on a smart account and how to transfer these wrapped coins from the smart account to a certain `address`.

 First, let us deposit funds to the smart account:
 ```